 This section provides information and instructions for installing and removing PCI adapters.
-Your computer has a riser card with one PCI adapter connector and one PCI Express x1 adapter connector.
+Your computer has four expansion connectors.
+There are three connectors for PCI adapters and one for an AGP adapter or a PCI Express x16 graphics adapter connector (some models).